 Racing Media Week

-The HWPA have this year launched a new initiative to promote and showcase the work of our members and the racing media in the build up to the Derby Awards on December 5th.
+The initiative was created showcase the variety of work of our members in the build up to the Derby Awards on December 4th.

 Day 5: Commentating